The complete guide to Stripe Connect for marketplace founders

 How Prometora Handles All of This

-Inside Prometora, all of the Stripe Connect complexity is abstracted away.
+Inside Prometora, all of the Stripe Connect complexity — including deferred onboarding — is abstracted away.
 Here's what that means in practice:

 • Stripe Express is pre-configured — no API integration needed

-• Webhooks are already wired — account updates, payout events, and dispute notifications are all handled
+• Webhooks are already wired — account updates, payout events, dispute notifications, and verification state changes are all handled

 • Shipping payout deferral — for physical goods, payouts are held until the seller marks the order as shipped

 You don't write a single line of payment code.
 You don't read Stripe API docs.
-You connect your Stripe account, set your commission, and your marketplace handles payments from day one.
+You don't build webhook handlers.
+You connect your Stripe account, set your commission, and your marketplace handles payments — including deferred onboarding — from day one.

 Common Mistakes to Avoid